thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker-Documentation-Research-T1-2022.md

 [<img src="docker_flow.png" />](docker_flow.png)

-When the OnTrack frontend sends a new file to the OnTrack backend, the backend will be able to determine the file type and if it needs to be converted.
-If the OnTrack backed recieves a .ipynb file, it will 'spin up' the Jupyter to PDF conversion container to perform the conversion process.
+When the OnTrack front-end sends a new file to the OnTrack back-end, the back-end will be able to determine the file type and if it needs to be converted.
+If the OnTrack back-end recieves a .ipynb file, it will 'spin up' the Jupyter to PDF conversion container to perform the conversion process.

 This is done via a shell command that does several things: